binsec/esop2023_artefact/docs/configuration.md

 # Kernel options
 The following section tells BINSEC/ASE which `isa` the executable has been built for.
-Here we focus on Intel x86 architecture for convenience.
 The `entrypoint` defines where the symbolic engine should start running, usually the main function.
 It can be the symbol of another function for a per-function analysis.
 Finally, `file` is the name of the executable to analyze.
 ```